 If an organisation reports a negative gender pay gap, it does not mean that males are paid less than females for doing the same job, but it does indicate that, on average, females occupy higher paid roles than males.

 The larger the positive or negative pay gap is, the more marked the differences in hourly rates of pay will be and the more males or females proportionally working in either higher or lower paid roles within the organisation.

-Our Figures
+4. Our Figures

-Mean and Median Gender Pay Gap and Pay Band Quartiles- all employees
+Mean and Median Gender Pay Gap - all employees

-Note: 56%/44% is the gender breakdown of all employees on 30 June 2022.
-This is shown in the dotted line above
+Note: 58%/42% is the gender breakdown of all employees on 30 June 2023.
+This is shown in the dotted line above.

-The Mean Gender Pay Gap shows that on average, females in DLRCC are paid 3.04% more than males.
-The Median Gender Pay Gap shows that the median rate of pay for females is 7.99% higher than the median rate of pay for males.
+The Mean Gender Pay Gap shows that on average, females are paid 3.62% more than males.
+The Median Gender Pay Gap shows that the median rate of pay for females is 9.32% higher than the median rate of pay for males.